The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Impact of Estimator Choice on Oscillation Parameters

 Figure~\ref{fig:ExclusionPlots} compares the performance of the different estimators relative to a benchmark case: GENIE using the $W^2$ estimator.
-The performance metric is expressed as the ratio of the $\sqrt{X}$ values obtained for each estimator-generator combination to the benchmark case, which allows for a formulation independent of the overall exposure.
+The ratio of the $\sqrt{\chi^2}$ values obtained for two estimator-generator combinations is independent of the overall exposure the distributions are normalized to.

 For a fixed estimator, there is a substantial spread in performance across generators.
-By exhibiting a smaller generator-to-generator spread, the SF method appears marginally more robust against model dependence -- a result consistent with the smaller spread in bias observed in Fig~\ref{fig:BiasBands}.
-However, the SF method consistently provides the weakest separation power.
-For a fixed generator the relative ordering of estimators is fairly consistent, with the calorimetric and $W^2$ estimators providing the best separation power.
+For a fixed generator, the relative ordering of estimators is fairly consistent, with the calorimetric and $W^2$ estimators providing the best separation power when examining the $\nu_{\mu}$ spectrum.

-In $\nu_\mu$ disappearance, exclusive methods such as SF or proton-based offer competitive sensitivity, but in $\nu_e$ appearance the loss of statistics outweighs gains in robustness.
-This highlights the importance of inclusive estimators for CP-violation searches.
+We find in both tests the more exclusive methods offer lower sensitivity due to their loss in statistics, with the single proton version of the CCQE-like estimator consistently offering the worse performance.
+The default CCQE-like and calorimetric estimators perform the best when $\nu_e$ appearance is measured, the benefit of their inclusive approach across all energies, followed by the $W^2$ method which is the slightly less inclusive given the requirement there is a single proton in the final state.
+The performance of the default CCQE-like estimator changes substantially when switching from $\nu_{\mu}$ to $\nu_e$ spectra, examination of the estimated energy spectra with this estimator shows this is due to worse resolution in the regions sensitive to $\Delta m^2_{23}$.
+The spectra employed to calculate these exclusions along with the contributions to the $\chi^2$ statistic bin by bin are shown in the Supplemental Material~\cite{SupMat}.